Update 9th July, 2020

-4. In the URL on a service window when adding or updating a service.
+4. In the URL on a profile window when adding or updating a profile.
 This will also be applicable to Client Connect.

-Will all related services need to be reconnected?
+Will all related profiles need to be reconnected?

 We are trying to minimize the impact to you and your users so as a first step, we will only be renaming and updating the apps we use.
 This includes both where apps are currently using “generic” names and used by both White Label and Sendible users currently, or where a separate app is used by White Labels.

 An example of a generic App used by both Sendible and White Labels is:

 In these cases, reconnection would be needed before we retire them.
 However, we will give you as much notice as possible in these cases and look to assist wherever we can.